longturn/freeciv21/docs/Modding/Rulesets/actions.rst

 action is therefore obligatory for some hard requirements.
 Those hard requirements are marked with an exclamation mark (!).

+.. _modding-ruleset-actions-vs-city:

-Actions Done By A Unit Against A City
+Actions Done by a Unit Against a City
 =====================================

 .. _action-establish-embassy: